 The Benjamin & Marian Schuster Performing Arts Center, known as The Schuster, is a large theater.
 The Schuster is a grand theater, but still just a theater.
 Unlike some other local venues The Schuster has not had time to gain a historic vibe.
 But look out, it will.

 Large enough to hold full Broadway performances but versatile enough to be a grand concert hall, the 2300 seat Mead Theater is the heart of the performance center.
-With specially designed walls that can change to fit the sound needs of any production most seats get a great audio presentation.
+With specially designed walls that can change to fit the sound needs of any production, most seats get a great audio presentation.
+With no posts or other structural intrusions the views are just as good.

 Outside of the main hall is the smaller 150-seat Mathile Black Box Theater.
 Good for small productions and rehearsals but out of place in such a grand venue.